HumanCellAtlas/metadata-schema/docs/structure.md

 ### Recording the standard

 The metadata standard is stored as a series of individual schemas which represent the entities and fields associated with them (*e.g.*, `project.json`, `biomaterial_core.json`, `sequencing_protocol.json`).
 The schemas are stored in a single versioned control GitHub repository alongside documentation about the schema, the meaning of their content, and the update process.
-Anyone is able to propose changes to the schema through GitHub pull requests and issues.
+Anyone can propose changes to the schema through GitHub pull requests and issues.
 Only a specific list of committers will be allowed to approve pull requests and release new versions of the metadata schemas.

 ## Specifying JSON schemas